-The gates open around 7:30 am and are usually closed at dusk.
-The office is open 9:30 am to 5:30 pm seven days a week from fall to early spring, and from 9:30 am to 9 pm in the late spring and summer.
+The gates open around 7:30 am and are usually closed at sunset.
+The office is open 9:30 am to sunset, or 9 pm, whichever comes first, seven days a week.

 If you haven’t rented a JSCA locker, there are day lockers available upstairs, but you must provide your own lock.

 Members may buy a gate key from the Jericho office.
 The locks are changed on April 1st every year, so keys are good until March 31st.